cloudfoundry-attic/bosh-lite/README.md

 ### USE VMWare Fusion Provider

-Known to work with Fusion version 6.0.2
+Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.1.0 .

 1. Install vagrant Fusion Plugin + license